HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Foiling & Resting After Cooking

-For even better results, wrap the brisket with aluminum foil, place it fat-side up in an empty ice chest, and let rest for 1-2 hours.
+For even better results, wrap the brisket in aluminum foil (if not already wrapped during cooking), place in an empty cooler (an old bath towel in the bottom will protect the plastic from the high heat of the meat) and let rest for 2-4 hours.
 The meat will continue to cook for a little while because of carry-over heat, making the meat even more tender.
 More importantly, the extended rest results in moister meat, and the collected juices inside the foil will soften any tough crust on the brisket flat.
+Just make sure to keep the meat above 140°F internal temp for food safety.

 Slicing & Chopping Brisket